Back

 IFPRI currently has more than 600 employees working in over 80 countries with a wide range of local, national, and international partners.

-Additional funding from the Bill & Melinda Gates Foundation (2023-2027) will allow GCAN to expand work into 5 focal countries (Ethiopia, India, Kenya, Nigeria, and Senegal) and will help ensure that investments, policies, and actions on climate change fully integrate gender equality, women’s empowerment, and nutrition objectives in these countries.
+GCAN works in 5 focal countries (Ethiopia, India, Kenya, Nigeria, and Senegal) to ensure that investments, policies, and actions on climate change fully integrate gender equality, women’s empowerment, and nutrition objectives in these countries.
 The initiative aims to achieve these outcomes through three workstreams: 1) capacity strengthening for governments and partners in the 5 focal countries to design, implement, and monitor climate change policies with a gender and nutrition lens, 2) technical assistance and advisory services to the Foundation and its partners, and 3) strategic research to support gender-responsive, nutrition-sensitive climate actions and investments.

 Another key function of the GCAN project is to convene stakeholders across the three focal areas including donors, researchers, project implementers, and policymakers, including in the focal countries.
 GCAN also engages in global dialogues on gender, resilience, climate change, and nutrition, such as the UNFCCC conference of parties, and is a go-to resource for learning and evidence on the intersection of these topics.